daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

     - `web_cmd.go`: Defines a `web` subcommand that runs the web application.
 - req.go: The top-level functions dealing with finding and discovering markdown and source code files
     - parsing.go: Reading and parsing markdown files
-    - code.go: Reading and parsing source code files
+    - code.go: Reading and parsing source code files.
+Reqtraq can use ctags or optionally libclang to obtain code references.
 - diff.go: Comparison of ReqGraph objects
 - report.go: Generating html reports to save to disk or provide to a web server
 - matrices.go: Generating traceability tables to provide to a web server